omegat-org/omegat/docs_devel/README.txt

 3. Patches/PRs will be reviewed by a core developer.
 If accepted, the changes will be committed to master by the reviewer.

+4. OmegaT project use git for source code management, and core developers prefers a strategy of rebase-and-merge or squash-and-merge for git history.
+   Developers can examine and bisect a single line of change history easily.

+Note: Because core developers don't use github merge feature, your PR will marked as close-without-merge on github but it is not a problem.

 About Files in This Directory
 =============================